hray001/DataStructures/README.md

 using namespace std; //an array you can resize and check if you reference int main(){          //an out of bounds item
     vector<int> v;
-    return 0;
+    v.push_back(100);
+    v.at(0);
+    //v.at(1) would give you an out of bounds error rather than a seg fault
+    //while running, making it much easier to identify the problem. return 0;
 }
 ```